 Also, if an expectant mother has to take strong medications for whatever reason, such as antibiotics, probiotics will help to rebuild a healthy gut flora.
 This ensures that all processes influenced by the gut will continue to function properly.

-Taking a probiotic supplement in the postpartum period is also highly beneficial, because this is a very stressful time for the mother, which often takes a toll on her body and mind.
+Taking a probiotic supplement during the postpartum period is also highly beneficial, because this is a very stressful time for the mother, which often takes a toll on her body and mind.

 The mother is recovering from pregnancy and birth, and her hormones and immune function are re-adjusting.
 In addition, for many mothers, stress occurs due to the lack of sleep and constant worry about the newborn.

 Probiotics also help the baby develop a healthy gut microbiome in the first year after birth.
 The way the baby’s gut microbiome forms will influence long-term health.
 For example, developing allergies and skin conditions is less likely in babies whose development is supported by probiotics.

 Let’s dive deeper into some of these probiotic benefits.

 Keeping You Regular While Pregnant

 Constipation is defined as less than three bowel movements per week.
-However, for many individuals, not passing stool for more than one day is considered abnormal and cause for discomfort.
+However, for many individuals, not passing stool for more than one day is considered abnormal and uncomfortable.

 Experiencing constipation during pregnancy is quite common.
 An estimated 40% of pregnant women suffer from constipation toward the end of their pregnancy.
 This may be due to the changes in hormones, reduction in movement, and the physical changes happening in the body.